teresant2022/anton.tereshchenko/README_ENG.md

 ## Summary

-Hello and welcome to my repository!
+Hello!
+My name is ``Anton``, I am a Junior QA specialist!
 Here I'd like to share my cases, pet and training projects with you.

 ## About me
 I graduated from Omsk State University in 2016, Foreign languages department.
 Since 2018 I've been working at international projects in linguistic and safety positions.
-Now I am changing the course once again and look for career opportunity as QA specialist.
+Now I am changing the course once again and look for career opportunity as ``QA specialist``.

 ## My pros